 Everyone's Travel Club continues chronicling our kayaking travels to Key West, Florida.
 Part 4 picks up in Key West.
-After a little con leche coffee in the morning, I walked 10 minutes from our inn located in Old Town and found a nice little spot to put our single Innova Safari kayak together and launch.
+After a little con leche coffee in the morning, I walked 10 minutes from our inn located in Old Town and found a nice little spot to put our single Innova Safari kayak together and launch (it's right next to the Southernmost House Hotel).

 I paddled East/NorthEast towards White Street Pier.
 The water was pretty shallow, I just had to be careful of old dock posts underwater.
 The tide was up so I had to go around (rather than under, which you're not technically supposed to do) a lot of the hotel docks and piers.